Azzam Pasha quotation: Historical context

+The forces which motivate peoples are not subject to our control.
+They’re objective forces.
+It may have been possible in the past to have reached agreement if there’d been amalgamation from below.
+But it’s no longer feasible.
+You speak of the Middle East.
+We don’t recognize that conception.
+We only think in terms of the Arab world.
+Nationalism, that’s a greater force than any which drives us.
+We don’t need economic development with your assistance.
+We have only one test, the test of strength.
+If I were a Zionist leader, I might have behaved the way you’re doing.
+You have no alternative.
+At all events, the problem now is only soluble by the force of arms.The Zionist delegation took this statement as a fascist declaration; according to Henry Laurens, they were unable to see that, as with the Jews of Europe, emancipation from enslavement for the Arabs was seen as requiring recourse to force.

 Upon being informed of the meeting, Ben-Gurion, who had previously called Azzam the "most honest and humane among Arab leaders", and who had earlier ordered the Haganah to prepare for a war, summarized Azzam's position in a meeting with members of his political party:

 As we fought against the Crusaders, we will fight against you, and we will erase you from the earth.

-At the pan-Arab summit of 19 September 1947, which convened at Saoufar in Lebanon, the League decided to employ all available means to ensure the independence of Palestine as an Arab state.

 On October 11, the editor of Akhbar el-Yom, Mustafa Amin, ran an interview he had obtained from Azzam Pasha to report on the outcome of the summit.
 The article was entitled "A War of Extermination", and quoted Azzam Pasha:

 I personally wish that the Jews do not drive us to this war, as this will be a war of extermination and momentous massacre which will be spoken of like the Tartar massacre or the Crusader wars.
 I believe that the number of volunteers from outside Palestine will be larger than Palestine's Arab population, for I know that volunteers will be arriving to us from [as far as] India, Afghanistan, and China to win the honor of martyrdom for the sake of Palestine You might be surprised to learn that hundreds of Englishmen expressed their wish to volunteer in the Arab armies to fight the Jews.